 Autism: Be Aware of the Signs

 Each child is unique.
 Infants reach such milestones as waving bye-bye or smiling in response to a smile at different ages.
-One child says several words at 12 months while another talks at 18 months.
-However, consider screening for a child who seems to be much later than others his age in reaching developmental milestones.
-Remember autism is only one possible reason for delays.
 Discuss any concerns with a doctor so the child can be screened.
 A child who is identified with an autism spectrum disorder (ASD) can begin getting special help.
 This may limit the symptoms and help the child lead a fuller life.
 Also available in Spanish and Polish.

 Children with Special Needs: Autism Spectrum Disorders